rcarmo/steward/README.md

 It is designed to be run against OpenAI-compatible models, but is developed using Azure OpenAI endpoints and also includes an "echo" provider for testing purposes.

-It is also, scarily, already able to reproduce itself (`make inception`):
+It is also, scarily, already able to reproduce itself in around 30 steps (`make inception`):

 ![Steward inception](docs/steward-inception.png)